Agazoth/agazoth.github.io/_posts/2020-09-19-PowerShell-SecretManagement-Preview-3.md

 There are a few quirks though:

 * You will have to update your credentials every now and then (every 3 months)
-* The PSKeyVaultSecret output type will be changing.
-AxKeyVault uses the output and thus will be deprecated in version 3.0.0.
-AxKeyVAult will be updated as soon as more information is available.
 * Some key vaults do not work with this method.
 I only encountered this on key vaults created with very old versions of Ax.KeyVault.